tuokar/Maksimit/README.md

 1RM Calculator
 ==============

-This is a simple 1RM calculator for all the weight training enthusiastic Jolla users out there.
+This is a simple 1RM calculator for all the weight training enthusiastic SailfishOS users out there.
 Calculator uses 7 different prediction equations for estimating your 1RM performance from repetitions to fatigue.

 1RM stands for "One Repetition Maximum" and in weight training it is the maximum amount of weight one can lift in a single repetition for a given exercise.